 We think of ginger as an ingredient in savory dishes, but it can also add flavor to sweets.
 Gingerbread cookies are classic Christmas treats (click here for Dr Gundry’s gluten-free cookie recipe).
 Many baked goods recipes call for ground ginger.
 You can also use fresh ginger in muffins, cakes, scones, and other baked goods— such as Dr. Gundry’s healthy microwave mug muffins.

 Now you know ginger is good for you in so many ways.
-For better health, try sneak it in your diet and eat more ginger whenever you can—including ginger supplements.
-Drinking ginger tea is also a great way to receive its health boosting benefits as well.
-Use these ideas as a jumping off point, and you’ll discover even more ways to eat more ginger.
+For better health, try to sneak it into your diet and eat more ginger whenever you can—including ginger supplements.
+Drinking ginger tea is also a great way to receive its health-boosting benefits as well.
+Use these ideas as a jumping-off point, and you’ll discover even more ways to eat more ginger.

 For more helpful health articles, keep reading here: